DLFMetadataAssessment/MetadataQualityBenchmarks/doc/about.rst

 These benchmarks are maintained in a GitHub repository.
-Suggestions, corrections, questions, etc. specifically about the content of the benchmarks may be submitted as issues in the repository (this does require a GitHub account).
-Please include an e-mail address if you would prefer a direct response.
+Suggestions, corrections, questions, etc. specifically about the content of the benchmarks may be submitted as issues in the repository (this does require a GitHub account): https://github.com/DLFMetadataAssessment/MetadataQualityBenchmarks/

 There is currently no plan for a formal revision schedule, however, any submitted issues will be reviewed by Metadata Working Group members and addressed based on